-I’ve said before that one of the things I love about movies is those few occasions when I get to witness one of the great performances of our time; when an actor disappears into a roll completely and I can forget even the most familiar of faces as belonging to an actor I’ve seen before and instead see the character that they are playing.
+I’ve said before that one of the things I love about movies is those few occasions when I get to witness one of the great performances of our time; when an actor disappears into a role completely, and I can forget even the most familiar of faces as belonging to an actor I’ve seen before and instead see the character that they are playing.

 Xavier Dolan’s VIFF has been officially selected to compete for the foreign language oscar.
 Hooray!
 There are no more showings at VIFF.
 Boooo!
 There’s a trailer you can watch!
 Hooray!

-Pulp is an easy film to recommend.
-If you’re a fan of the band then you should definitely want to check out the story of the bands final concert –played in their hometown of Sheffield– and if you’re not a fan of the band then you should check out the story of a band winding down, getting ready to stop playing, and wanting on last great night of rock and roll before they go.
+Pulp: a Film About Life, Death & Supermarkets is an easy film to recommend.
+If you’re a fan of the band, then you should definitely want to check out the story of the band’s final concert –played in their hometown of Sheffield– and if you’re not a fan of the band, then you should check out the story of a band winding down, getting ready to stop playing, and wanting on last great night of rock and roll before they go.

 1987 is an autobiographical film by writer/director Ricardo Trogi.
 He looks back at that year in his life and all the wacky hijinks that he got up to.
 The film is self-deprecating, honest, and funny, but it also suffers from some of the same problems that most teen coming of age comedies do.